IVCAD Suite Measurement Standard

 Demonstrate the Power Efficiency of Your Circuits Once Linearized

-Power Amplifiers are inherently nonlinear components in a communication systems and are the most critical components.
+Power Amplifiers are inherently nonlinear components in a communication system and are the most critical components.
 The nonlinearity generates spectral regrowth, which leads to adjacent channel interference and violations of the out-of-band emission requirements.
 The nonlinearity also causes in-band distortion degrading the bit error rate (BER) performance.

 Also Discover